 - SPW 221 Hawthorn campus

 Dr. Mark Merolli is our Academic Director of Digital Health & Informatics.
 His focus at Swinburne is to build and embed digital health and informatics capacity across the School of Health Sciences and wider university ecoysystem.
 He is driving curriculum development in digital health and informatics, undertaking research and helping to plan workforce advacement strategies.
-He is an active local and international leader in the discipline, and holds several high-level industry committee positions in digital health.
+He is an active local and international leader in the discipline, and holds several high-level industry committee positions in digital health and informatics.
 Dr. Merolli is also a Physiostherapist, and prior to coming to Swinburne, was a lecturer and researcher in health informatics at the University of Melbourne (the institute where he gained his PhD).
-He developed a framework for generating evidence about social media use in chronic disease management.
-His particular interest was understanding the unique therapeutic affordances of digital platforms in generating and tailoring different health outcomes for users.
-His clinical background merged with digital health expertise, has advantageously placed him at the forefront of advances in healthcare.
+His interests include: designing and developing methods for workforce advancement and education of health professionals in clinical informatics, supporting patient self-management enabled by technology, and framework development in informatics methods.

 Dr. Merolli’s personal research interests cover different fronts:

-- Firstly, technologies that enable active participation in healthcare and lead to translational outcomes - understanding how technology and data can engage people to be empowered participants in health management, change beahaviours, and influence health outcomes (e.g. internet, social media, apps, wearables, sensors, virtual/augmented reality and games).
-He has a active research in the areas of pain, chronic conditions, and injury rehabilitation
+- Technologies that enable active participation in healthcare and lead to translational outcomes - understanding how technology and data can engage people to be empowered participants in health management, change beahaviours, and influence health outcomes

 Dr. Merolli is heavily engaged in the health informatics and digital health community.
 He is a Certified Health Informatician Australasia (CHIA) and was accepted into the Australasian College of Health Informatics (ACHI).
-He is also a member of the Health Informatics Society of Australia (HISA) – Clinical Informatics Leadership Network, Victorian Branch Council, CXIO Governance Board, and CHIA examination committee.
+He is also a member of the Health Informatics Society of Australia (HISA) – Clinical Informatics Leadership Network, Co-Chair of the Victorian Branch Council, CXIO Governance Board, and CHIA examination committee.
 Internationally, he is the Chair of the International Medical Informatics Association (IMIA) Participatory Health and Social Media Working Group.